Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 So, your kid probably isn't psyched to hear she's going to a history center.
 Instead, tell her she's going to ride the historic Euclid Beach carousel; check out airplanes and cars from eras past; and learn to cook over a fire, hearth, range and microwave oven.
 While they're busy doing all that, you'll be exploring the fascinating history of Northeast Ohio.

-In Sandusky near Cedar Point, this Northwoods-themed 271 suite resort features a 42,000 square foot indoor entertainment area; a 33,000 square foot...
+In Sandusky near Cedar Point, this Northwoods-themed 271 suite resort features a 42,000 square foot indoor entertainment area that includes; a 33,000 square foot waterpark, a 100-game arcade,...